Nulled-1/0xPr3y.github.io/index.md

 ---
 layout: default
-title: Welcome to 0xPr3y.io
+title: Welcome to Nulled.io
 ---

 {% include header.html %}

-# Welcome to the Hunt
+# Welcome 👋

-I’m **0xPr3y** — an aspiring cybersecurity professional on a path that started with curiosity, mistakes, and a hacked website.
+I’m **Nulled** — a beginner programmer learning step by step.

-This site is a logbook of my journey.
+This site is my personal logbook.
 You’ll find:

-- 📚 Notes from certifications and training (like PJPT)
-- 🧠 Reflections on content I've learned from
+- 🎮 Small projects in game development
-- 🧪 Tools and experiments I’ve built along the way
+- 🛠️ Simple tools and experiments I build
-- 📓 Bug Bounty attempts, labs, and CTF progress
-- ✍️ My own process for writing reports
+- ✍️ Reflections on my learning process
+- 📚 Notes from what I study and practice

-> I’m not here to teach.
-I’m here to grow — and document every step.
+> I’m not here as an expert — I’m here to learn, grow, and share the journey.

-Stay sharp.
-The hunt never ends.
+Stay tuned.